How Student Loans Work in Australia

 Types of Student Loans in Australia

-Australia’s student loan system operates under the Higher Education Loan Program (HELP), which includes several loan types.
+Australia’s student loan system operates under the Higher Education Loan Program (HELP), which includes several types of loans.

 HECS-HELP (Higher Education Contribution Scheme)